Determine acceptable evidence

 - consider the different types of criteria, for example, the quality of the understanding versus the quality of the performance in which it is revealed.

 - Content criteria: this describes the degree of students’ knowledge of factual information or understanding of concepts, principles, and processes.
-Associated indicators include accurate, appropriate, authentic, complete, correct, credible, explained, justified, important, in-depth, insightful, logical, makes connections, precise, relevant, sophisticated, supported, thorough and valid.
+Associated indicators include accurate, appropriate, authentic, complete, correct, credible, explained, justified, important, in-depth, insightful, logical, make connections, precise, relevant, sophisticated, supported, thorough and valid.

 - Process criteria: this describes the degree of skill/proficiency, and also refers to the effectiveness of the process or method used.
 Associated indicators: careful; clever; coherent; collaborative; concise; coordinated; effective; efficient; flawless; followed process; logical/reasoned; mechanically correct; methodical; meticulous; organised; planned; purposeful; rehearsed; sequential; skilled.